ioccc-src/winner/2012/deckmyn/README.md

 write the music (e.g. [example\_greensleeves](example_greensleeves)), you should keep in mind that newline is also a character!

 ### Internals

 To minimise the memory footprint, this program has *no variable declarations at all*, except for the arguments to `main()`.
 The only available memory space is from the command line arguments and count (`argv` and `argc`).
-Parts of `argv` are cast as integer when values under 0 or beyond 127 are expected.
+Parts of `argv` are cast as `int` when values under 0 or beyond 127 are expected.

 The "music font" is defined by the source code itself.
-The first few lines are not part of the font definition, as this memory space will modified by the program.
+The first few lines are not part of the font definition, as this memory space will be modified by the program.
 (So as required by the rules, it is only a (memory) copy of the source code that is modified.)

-As there is no memory available, output is directly to stdout, byte by byte, from the top left to the bottom right pixel.
+As there is no memory available, output is directly to `stdout`, byte by byte, from the top left to the bottom right pixel.

 ### LIMITATIONS